Yandex Cloud

 1. In the management console, select the folder where you need to create a data stream.

-2. Select Data Streams.
+2. Navigate to Data Streams.

 3. Click Create stream.

-5. Enter the name of the stream: yellow-taxi.
+5. Name the data stream: yellow-taxi.

 6. Click Create.